pernalin/pernalin.github.io/_posts/2015-04-12-laravel-on-hostgator.md

 {% endhighlight %}

 ### To remove a Laravel installation
-If you installed the wrong version, or you need to get rid of Laravel simply delete the Laravel folder and its content from your hosting site.
+If you installed the wrong version, or you need to get rid of Laravel just delete the Laravel folder and its content from your hosting site.

 {% highlight console %}